 '''

+FETCH emp_proc2 INTO :part_name_var;

+you coded it as:

 FETCH emp_proc2 INTO :part_var1,:part_var2,:part_var3;

 '''

 the statement would compile without errors.
 But an execution error would occur: the number of columns in the FETCH statement does not match the number of columns in the current result set.
 The second result set returns values from only one column.